papilovesyou/Add-djm34-SGminer-X11Mod-Miner-To-BAMT-14-6-AMD/README.md

-Add-SGminer-X11Mod-Miner-To-BAMT
+Add-DJM34's-SGminer-X11Mod-Miner-To-BAMT
 ========================

-This is script will install an optimised x11 algorithm miner within BAMT 1.6.0
+This is script will install an optimised x11 algorithm miner, developed by djm34, within BAMT 1.6.2

 #Minable Coins